 “Even if you don’t care if you ever see it again, label everything.
 Everyone’s socks, underwear, towels, socks, water bottles, etc look exactly the same.
-And if yours isn’t labeled, your kid has no idea if it’s theirs.” -Carla Birnbaum, fourth-year Camper Mom of two and Rosh Gan at Ramah Darom
+And if yours isn’t labeled, your kid has no idea if it’s theirs.” -Carla Birnbaum, Camper Mom of two and long time summer staff member

 “My kids used a sharpie for underwear and socks, not worth using a label, but I also love Label Daddy and they always have sales and coupons.” – Sam Dressler, long-time Camper Mom of two and Ramah Darom Board Member

-“And, don’t forget to put names on/in shoes and flip flops.“-Johanna Norry, packing her kids for Camp Ramah Darom for 11 consecutive years
+“And, don’t forget to put names on/in shoes and flip flops.“-Johanna Norry, packing her kids for Camp Ramah Darom for over 12 summers

 3. Pack Extra & Get Colorful